Old San Juan is replete with amazing history, old world charm, and delectable food and drink – and welcoming tourists with open arms.

 This post may contain affiliate links, but don’t worry – they won’t bite.

-Last month, Mr B and I celebrated our anniversary with a cruise in the eastern Caribbean (she says, casually flipping her hair back, like she takes a cruise every other week).
-Unlike Mr B, who took a few Caribbean cruises on his own courtesy of the US Navy, I had never even been in the Atlantic Ocean before, much less the Caribbean, so it was a whole new world for me.
+In Spring 2018, Mr B and I celebrated our anniversary with a cruise in the eastern Caribbean (she says, casually flipping her hair back, like she takes a cruise every other week).
+Unlike Mr B, who took a few Caribbean cruises on his own (courtesy of the US Navy), I had never even been in the Atlantic Ocean before, much less the Caribbean, so it was a whole new world for me.

 Our week-long cruise took us to ports in Grand Turk, St Thomas, Bahamas, and Puerto Rico, where we had a whole day to wander Old San Juan at our leisure.
 Coincidentally, our anniversary fell on the day our ship ported in San Juan, and it was a perfect place to celebrate.

-Before we go on; a few thoughts on Old San Juan, post-Maria
+Before we go on; a few thoughts on Old San Juan, post-Hurricane Maria

 However, much of the island’s economy relies on tourism, and it’s obvious that a great deal of effort and man-hours have gone into rehabilitating the Old San Juan area, which is within easy walking distance of the cruise ship ports.
 So while it isn’t yet quite as bright and shiny as it once was, Old San Juan is still replete with amazing history – the kind you can literally walk up a touch! – plus charming, colorful architecture, and delectable food and drink – and welcoming tourists with open arms.
 [April, 2018]One Day in Old San Juan: What to do on Your Cruise Stop!